-Rajasthan crisis: Protest against Gehlot’s ‘dictatorship’ does not amount to defection, says Pilot
+Rajasthan crisis: Do not take action against Sachin Pilot, 18 rebel MLAs till Tuesday, says HC

-Sachin Pilot’s counsel Harish Salve told the High Court that the disqualification notices are an attempt to stifle freedom of speech.
+Sachin Pilot’s counsel Harish Salve told the High Court that the disqualification notices were an attempt to stifle freedom of speech.

+The Rajasthan High Court on Friday directed Assembly Speaker CP Joshi to not take any action against rebel Congress leader Sachin Pilot and the 18 dissident MLAs before 5.30 pm on Tuesday, Live Law reported.
+The court said it would resume hearing on the matter on Monday at 10 am.

+A bench comprising Chief Justice Indrajit Mahanty and Justice Prakash Gupta was hearing a plea filed by Pilot and the MLAs that challenged the disqualification notices issued to them by Joshi on Wednesday.
+The MLAs were initially given time till Friday afternoon to respond to the notices.

-Rebel Congress leader Sachin Pilot on Friday told the Rajasthan High Court that raising a voice against the “dictatorship” of Chief Minister Ashok Gehlot did not amount to defection, Live Law reported.
-“This is in exercise of freedom of speech of legislators and will not amount to defection,” advocate Harish Salve, appearing on behalf of Pilot and 18 other dissident MLAs, told the court.
+Advocate Harish Salve, appearing on behalf of Pilot and the legislators, told the court that raising a voice against the “dictatorship” of Chief Minister Ashok Gehlot did not amount to defection.
+“This is in exercise of freedom of speech of legislators and will not amount to defection,” he said.

-The court was hearing a plea filed by Pilot and the MLAs that challenged the disqualification notices issued to them by Assembly Speaker CP Joshi.
-The MLAs were given time till Friday afternoon to respond to the notices.
-Chief Justice Indrajit Mahanty and Justice Prakash Gupta heard the matter.

-Salve told the court that violating a party whip with respect to acts done outside the legislature do not fall within the ambit of the Tenth Schedule to the Indian Constitution, Live Law reported.
+Salve added that violating a party whip with respect to acts done outside the legislature did not fall within the ambit of the Tenth Schedule to the Indian Constitution.
 “Whip is not applicable to meetings at homes and hotels, it only applies to proceedings within the House,” the lawyer told the court.
+“Also, a party whip applies only when the Assembly is in session.”

 The disqualification notices are an attempt to stifle freedom of speech and internal discussions within the Congress, Salve claimed.
 “Raising disagreements regarding ‘dictatorial functioning’ of chief minister is an internal matter and does not amount to defection,” he argued for the petitioners.